Selena felt 'emotionally abused' while dating Bieber

 When asked if she specifically meant "emotional abuse", she replied saying "Yes."

 She continued: "I had to find a way to understand it as an adult.
-And I had to understand the choices I was making.
-As much as I definitely don't want to spend the rest of my life talking about this, I am really proud that I can say I feel the strongest I've ever felt and I've found a way to just walk through it with as much grace as possible."
+As much as I definitely don't want to spend the rest of my life talking about this, I am really proud that I can say I feel the strongest and I've found a way to just walk through it with as much grace as possible."

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT